Rudi van Dantzig: Personal life and death

 As a homosexual with an active political sensibility, van Dantzig felt acutely the intolerance of his times, and this became a major theme in his ballets and his writings.
-He shared his life and career with his partner Toer van Schayk (born 1936), a dancer, set and costume designer, and choreographer with the Dutch National Ballet.
-He died in an Amsterdam hospital from lymphoma and male breast cancer in 2012.
+He shared his life and career with his partner Toer van Schayk, a dancer, set and costume designer, and choreographer with the Dutch National Ballet.

+Van Dantzig died in an Amsterdam hospital from lymphoma and male breast cancer on 19 January 2012.
 He was 78 years old.